zixinglin07/CVPR2025/Keynotes and Oral Sessions/README.md

 # Conference Presentations

-Welcome to the official repository for the [Conference Name] presentations.
+Welcome to the official repository for the CVPR presentations on Day 3 to 5.
 Below you will find direct links to all Keynotes and Oral Sessions.
 Click on any session title to access the corresponding materials or recordings.

 ---